zaksoup/cbridge/README.md

 ##Running your code
 Once you've compiled your code into an executable you can simple run your executable by typing the path to the executable.
 For instance, if you have created a program called "zakiscool" in the folder "coolprograms" you could run your program by navigating to the folder `cd ~/coolprograms` and then running the binary `./zakiscool`.

+##Getting Started
+In C all programs begin and end in the "main" function.
+    int main(int argc, char *argv[]) {
+      //your code here
+    }
+When you run a program in C its execution begins inside the main function.
+In Python you can simple call functions and they will executed in the order they appear in the file.
+In python, you're perfectly able to execute
+    print "Hello"
+    print "Goodby"
+    print "You say hello, I say goodby"
+However, in C, you must put all statements you wish to be executed inside the main function:
+    int main(int argc, char *argv[]) {
+      printf("hello");
+      printf("goodby");
+      printf("you say hello, I say goodby");
+    }